 Cloud-based photo sharing apps are a whole world of their own and there are as many opinions as there are options.
 At this point, here some of are our favorites and their costs as of January 2019.

-Note - You will need to first organize your photo Albums or Galleries in at least one of these sites ("best practices" would advise using primarily one site for your organization of photos and perhaps a second site for videos - see video options in next help topic) before "linking" them to Collectionaire.
+Note - You will use at least one of these sites to organize your photos into Albums or Galleries in ("best practices" would advise using primarily one site for your organization of photos and perhaps a second site for videos - see video options in next help topic) before "linking" them to Collectionaire.
 You may then wonder what value Collectionaire serves..
 Well, many people find the graphic tree interface preferable to "nested folders", the visual presentation of Album thumbnails in each person and family collection, and ability to use multiple cloud sites to be some of the differentiators.
 In addition, only Google Drive of those sites shown below allows links to a direct starting point in a video, so these sites may not be best for both photos and videos.

 Best Photo-Centric Sites (prices are per month)

 SmugMug - This is currently our favorite photo site for several reasons.
 One can easily "mimick" their nested folder structure found on a computer or hard drive by simply dragging folders into the Upload area.
 It is very easy to creatte Galleries (their term for Albums or Shared Albums) and link these albums to Collectionaire.
 YOu can also easily move or copy images from one Gallery to another.
 And there are many other great features.